 2. Take Constant Feedback From Employers and Colleagues

-Although there is nothing wrong with doing a self-analysis now and then, can you always rely on your own opinion about yourself?
-Wouldn’t it help if you talked to your employers and colleagues every once in a while and tried to understand what’s different about you in a good or a bad way?
+Although there is nothing wrong with doing a self-analysis now and then, can you always rely on your opinion about yourself?
+What are your weaknesses?
+Wouldn’t it be helpful to talk to your employer and colleagues to understand what’s unique about you?

-3. Thinking Out of the Box and Your “Department”
+3. Thinking Out of the Box and Your “Department”.

-Who knows, there might be a great opening in a different department, and you might just offer something the department desperately needs.
-This is how you can twist your career on its head in a moment of the decision.
+Who knows, there might be a grand opening in a different department, and you might offer something the department desperately needs.
+This is how you can twist your career on its head in the moment of the decision.

-The trick is always to choose growth discomfort and positive change over the comfort of a stagnant career.
+The trick is always to choose growth, discomfort, and positive change, over the comfort of a stagnant career.

 4. A Mentor to Guide Your Career Trajectory